SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

 !!! warning

-    Since August 2024, Google have changed their policy for the Google Drive API.
+    Since August 2024, Google has changed their policy for the Google Drive API.
 This means that the proceduce for setting up DVC with Google Drive has changed.
-The following exercises therefore needs extra authentication to work.
+The following exercises therefore need extra authentication to work.
     You therefore have two options:

     1. Skip these exercises for now.
 We are going to revisit DVC later in the course when we get access to a more